Hurricane Ridge Guided Backcountry Skiing

-Maggies: Great tree skiing on a powder day, with 800′-1000′ vertical foot runs in the blue to black diamond range (ski area run ratings).
+Maggies: Great tree skiing on a powder day, with 800′-1000′ vertical foot runs on a variety of aspects.

 Hurricane Hill: One of the most popular tours from the top of the Hurricane Ridge road, this scenic tour follows ridgelines to the summit of Hurricane Hill, with some good skiing options along the way.
 This is a great moderate tour, suitable for less experienced backcountry skiers.